GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step08/Tutorial.rst

 At the end of this tutorial you will know:

-  - how to use multiple solvers for poroelastic problems,
+  - how to use multiple solvers for poromechanical problems,
   - how to define finite elements and finite volume numerical methods.